 When the timer rings, put down your pencil!
 You have now successfully completed 25 minutes of focused study or work.
 Now, it’s time for a short five-minute reward.
 Get up and move!
 Grab a fresh cup of coffee, refill your tumbler, or give your dog/cat/kids some attention.
 This five-minute break should be a time of quick diversion to rest your mind to avoid burnout.
 This means you should avoid activities that require too much thinking.
 A quick break will replenish your energy levels, keep your mind fresh to maintain creativity, motivation, and focus.

 Now that you had your short reward, it is time to do another Pomodoro cycle.
 Continue to alternate 25 minutes of work with five minutes of rest until you reach four cycles.
 Then it is time for a longer break (approximately 15-30 minutes).
 Use this time to chat with a friend, grab a snack, take a walk, or engage in any activities that will replenish your energy levels.

 Ready to Set the Timer?

 There are a lot of productivity and study tools on the market.
 This is just one.
-As you study for the MBLEx, or any other exam, you may mix and match other ideas and techniques to find a strategy works best for you.
-If Pomodoros work for you, then use it to efficiently and maximize your exam preparation efforts.
+As you study for the MBLEx, or any other exam, you may mix and match other ideas and techniques to find a strategy that works best for you.
+If Pomodoros work for you, then use them to efficiently and maximize your exam preparation efforts.
 Soon enough, you will be using the techniques for planning your massage business and career.